 Here’s a sentiment we hear with relative frequency from our first time cleanse participants: “I don’t have allergies.”

-I’m an extreme example of food sensitivities, and the subtle nature of most peoples’ physical and emotional responses is likely the reason that of the estimated 90% of people who have some kind of allergy or sensitivity, the same percentage aren’t aware of their allergies.
+I’m an extreme example of food sensitivities.
+For most people, their physical and emotional responses are far more subtle.
+This is likely the reason that of the estimated 90% of people who have some kind of allergy or sensitivity, the same percentage aren’t aware of their allergies.

 With gluten-free kisses,